fusion-energy/neutronics_material_maker/docs/source/example_material.rst

     )

-It is also possible to make your own materials directly from a dictionary by making use of the python syntax to exspand a dictionary **
+It is also possible to make your own materials directly from a dictionary by making use of the python syntax to expand a dictionary **

 .. code-block:: python